BIOL 502 GENERAL ECOLOGY (4)

 Laboratory and field course in insects.
 Identification and recognition of the more common families and orders and a study of their structure, behavior, ecology, economic importance and control.
 Average of 3 laboratory hours per week.
 Prerequisite: BIOL 207 or equivalent.

 Embryonic development of animals, including differentiation, morphogenesis, pattern formation, and organogenesis.
 Emphasis on cellular and molecular mechanisms governing these processes.
-Average of three laboratory hours per week.
-Prerequisite: BIOL 309 and either BIOL 222/222L (BIOL 214) or BIOL 325.
+Average of 2 recitation hours per week.

 BIOL 567 HERPETOLOGY (4)